-An application to amend the Secondary Plan and Zoning By-Law has been submitted to permit high-density residential uses.
-The proposal seeks to permit a residential intensification proposal consisting of a 30-Storey apartment building with 240 residential units, 114 Underground parking spaces, a loading area, private lane and access from Park Street.
+An application to amend the Secondary Plan and Zoning By-law has been submitted to permit residential and commercial uses.
+The proposal seeks to permit the development of a multi-phased, mixed-use development consisting of two residential towers (45 and 48 storeys in height).
+A total of 915 residential units, 834 square metres of commercial space and four levels of underground parking are included as part of the proposal.
 The proposed high-density development will be required to submit a future site plan application prior to seeking building permits.

-Details of the Proposal (refer to Attachment 1)
+Details of the proposal (refer to Attachment 1)